CCFF-Tools/Video-Game/readme.md

 - Flavor-based weaknesses and dripping attacks with particle effects.
 - Video format modes (Betamax, 8mm, MPEG2, MiniDV) altering visuals and physics; press number keys 1–4 to switch.
+- Mode-specific abilities like block breaking or time slowing that interact with environmental blocks and hazards.
 - Collectible codec items with compatibility rules.
 - Fuse codecs to unlock doors or trigger hallucinations.
 - Puzzle combinations yield unique effects or spectacular failures.